 PEI-BIOS Intership Program

 The Princeton-BIOS internship program allows Princeton undergraduate students to participate in 12-week research internships at BIOS each summer.
-Working with a BIOS faculty or staff mentor, interns could participate in an open-ocean research cruise aboard the R/V Atlantic Explorer, SCUBA dive on Bermuda's coral reefs, learn progressive techniques from scientists at the forefront of their field, gain hands-on experience with cutting-edge laboratory equipment, and engage in workshops and seminars with peers and BIOS scientists.
-All costs associated with the internship, including accommodation, meals, travel, research supplies and student stipend, are funded.
+Working with a BIOS faculty member or staff mentor, interns can participate in an open-ocean research cruise aboard the R/V Atlantic Explorer, SCUBA dive on Bermuda's coral reefs, learn progressive techniques from scientists at the forefront of their field, gain hands-on experience with cutting-edge laboratory equipment, and engage in workshops and seminars with peers and BIOS scientists.
+All costs associated with the internship, including accommodation, meals, travel, research supplies and student stipend are funded.

 When considering project ideas, applicants should keep in mind the possibility that projects conducted during this internship period could provide the basis for a junior paper and/or a senior thesis.
 Potential project areas include, but are not limited to:

 - Oceanographic and atmospheric sciences

 - Marine biology and ecology